BUSH222/rosneft_simulator/README.md

 0) (essential) Install [python 3.8 or above](https://www.python.org/downloads/)
 1) clone the repository or download a .zip file from github.\
 `git clone https://BUSH222/rosneft_simulator`
-2) Install the requirements of the game:\
+2) Install the requirements of the game: (if you are on mac, use python3 instead of python)\
 `python -m pip install -r /path/to/requirements.txt`\
 OR\
 `python -m pip install pygame==2.5.2`
-3) Run main.py using python\
+3) Run main.py using python: (if you are on mac, use python3 instead of python)\
 `python /path/to/main.py`

+Tested on MacOS v14.4 and Windows 10/11

 ## Gameplay